IllegalLettuce/espectre_micro/README.md

 8. Restart AppDaemon — the `sensor.csi_location` entity will appear in HA

 ---
+## Notes

+- The validated thesis prototype is a single-room deployment rather than the originally planned full two-room implementation.
+- The architecture and code remain compatible with a second ESP32 node for future expansion.
+- The implementation was validated on a commodity Starlink Gen 2 mesh network without router firmware modification.

+---
 ## Credits

 This project extends the original [ESPectre](https://github.com/EdoardoLuciani/espetre) WiFi CSI sensing framework by Edoardo Luciani, adapting it for room-level localisation on ESP32-S3/C6 hardware with a custom Home Assistant integration and Random Forest classifier pipeline.